Find out how to complain about schools in general, school admissions, exclusions and special educational needs provision.

 The Scottish Government sets out its national policy on exclusion in Included, engaged and involved part 2: preventing and managing school exclusions.
 Appeals must be made to the local authority and will be heard by their education appeals committee (see above).

-There is a lot useful information about school exclusions on Enquire’s website: My child has been excluded.
+There is a lot useful information about school exclusions on Enquire’s website: Exclusion from school.

 Additional Support Needs